• Skip to main content

 Don’t forget to pin and share this easy and delicious recipe!

-Chocolate Chip Milk Buns Recipe
+Japanese Milk Buns Recipe (With Chocolate Chips)

 A delicious snack: sweet (but not too much) and milky SOFT chocolate chips milk buns.
 Using Tangzhong method.
 EXTRA SOFT.